 Hermit crabs are well-known crustaceans that carry their homes along with them.
 Wherever a hermit crab goes, his house goes as well.
-This is because hermit crabs carry shells on their backs to live inside!
+This is because they carry shells on their backs to live inside!
 Read on to learn about the hermit crab.

 Description of the Hermit Crab

 The hermit crab differs from other animals in the Crustacean family because part of its body lacks a hard shell.
-Hermit crab abdomens are soft and unprotected, which makes them vulnerable to predators.
-Thankfully, hermit crabs can hide their soft abdomen inside of the shells of other creatures.
+Their abdomens are soft and unprotected, which makes them vulnerable to predators.
+Thankfully, these creatures can hide their soft abdomen inside of the shells of other creatures.
 The end of their abdomen is specially designed to wrap around and grip the coiled central columella of snail shells.

 Interesting Facts About the Hermit Crab